-The first thing you need to do is make sure you are using relevant and correct username and password when accessing the server.
-If one of those are incorrect – you’ll definitely get 530 error, so double check if you are using correct credentials.
-If you are 100% sure that you are using valid credentials – check if the domain is pointed correctly to the server and reset the password.
+The first thing you need to do is make sure you are using the relevant and correct username and password when accessing the server.
+If one of those is incorrect - you'll definitely get 530 error, so double-check if you are using the correct credentials.
+If you are 100% sure that you are using valid credentials - check if the domain is pointed correctly to the server and reset the password.

 FTP database corruption

 Pure-ftp accounts and users' passwords are stored in an encrypted database.
 It may be corrupted due to incorrect cPanel updates or inaccurate FTP server changes.
 Database corruption may cause even bigger problems, than 530 login authentication errors.
 The fastest way to solve this problem is switching from pure-ftp to pro-ftp and back - this recovers the database with passwords.

 And if you are using cPanel / WHM - you can sync the passwords and replace the corrupted database with a relevant one.

 When you get "530 Login authentication failed" error - the first thing you should do is to check if you are using relevant credentials.
 Also check that you didn't copy any extra space or symbol with the password.
 If you are using relevant credentials, and still get 530 error - try to reset the password.
 If nothing above does not help - then the problem is in the database and you already know what to do :)

 Our support team is helping server owners with different errors every day.
 With our proactive server management services you'll forget about "530 Login authentication failed" as it's a routine error that we are able to determinate and solve very fast.